thecmdrunner/quick-vm/docs/diy-vm.md

 <summary>How to enable Virtualization on your Motherboard</summary>
 <br>

+**STEPS WILL VARY BETWEEN DIFFERENT MOTHERBOARD MANUFACTURERS**

-Please follow below steps to enable virtualization(SVM) in the BIOS for AMD motherboards:
+Please follow the steps to enable virtualization (SVM) in the BIOS for AMD motherboards:

 #### 1. Press `Del` or `F2` in the keyboard after power on, then press `F7` to enter into Advanced Mode(ROG series motherboard can directly enter into Advanced Mode, no need to press `F7`)